 Dental software consolidation is not coming -- it is here.
 The 161 transactions in 2024 represent the busiest M&A cycle the profession has seen in more than two decades, and the pace is not slowing.

 For independent practices, this is not a reason to panic, but it is a reason to be strategic.
-Protect your data, demand open integrations, evaluate cloud readiness, and stay informed about who owns the software you depend on.
-The vendors that serve independent practices best will be the ones that resist the urge to optimize exclusively for DSO procurement.
+Understand your data portability options, prioritize open integrations, evaluate cloud readiness, and stay informed about who owns the software you depend on.
+The vendors that serve independent practices best will be the ones that continue investing in features and support for practices of all sizes.

 Want to see which platforms prioritize independent practices?
-Check out our software comparison tool for honest evaluations that cut through the corporate PR.
+Check out our software comparison tool for side-by-side evaluations.